SyneticNL/Gulp-for-Drupal/README.md

 |watch          |Watches for file changes and runs sass appropriately.      |

 ## Installation
-Make sure you have installed [nodejs](https://nodejs.org/en/) and install gulp-cli globally `npm install gulp-cli -g`.
+Make sure you have installed [nodejs](https://nodejs.org/en/). after this run  `npm install gulp-cli bower bower-installer -g` in your terminal.
 After this move the gulpfiles to your drupal theme and run `npm install`, this will install all the necessary packages.
 After installation, Windows users should go to the `node_modules` folder and search for `.info` files and remove those, otherwise you wil get conflicts with Browsersync and several administation pages within Drupal.
 To use browsersync with Drupal, you should install the [Browsersync module] (https://www.drupal.org/project/browsersync) and activiate this in your theme.
 ### Included files
 * gulpfile.js